Heloisatanquella/-automated-email/README.md

 ### 📁 Code Structure <a name="code-structure"></a>

 - main.go: The main file that contains the code to send the email.
+- emailtemplate/template.go: The html template for the email.
 - .env: (optional) File to store the USERNAME and PASSWORD environment variables.

 ## ✅ Execution <a name="execution"></a>